Using Reading Response Journals In the Classroom

 Story Sequence

-Helping students to recall the story in the order it is written by making notes of what happened at the beginning, middle and end is great for reading comprehension!
+Helping students to recall the story in the order it is written by making notes of what happened at the beginning, middle, and end is great for reading comprehension!
 Have students draw or write a sentence or two to describe what is happening at the beginning, middle, and end of the story shortly after reading.

 Student’s Opinion

-It is important to have students give their opinion when they are interacting with a text.
+It is important to have students give their opinions when they are interacting with a text.
 Students need to know what they are thinking about the story is important and helps them with their reading comprehension.
 Ask students whether they liked the story or whether they disliked the story.
 Have them explain their answers and support why they liked or disliked the story.
 Remember it is the student’s opinion, so there is no right or wrong here, we want them to be able to voice their opinion.
 To read about gathering students’ opinions about reading, read my blog post about using a reading interest survey in the classroom!

 NonFiction Reading Response Journals